GoogleCloudPlatform/nodejs-docs-samples/pubsub/README.md

 subscriptions.js <command>

 Commands:
   subscriptions.js list [topicName]                             Lists all subscriptions in the current project,
+                                                                optionally filtering by a topic. subscriptions.js create <topicName> <subscriptionName>        Creates a new subscription. subscriptions.js create-flow <topicName> <subscriptionName>   Creates a new subscription with flow-control limits, which don't persist between subscriptions. subscriptions.js create-push <topicName> <subscriptionName>   Creates a new push subscription. subscriptions.js modify-config <topicName>                    Modifies the configuration of an existing push
+  <subscriptionName>                                            subscription.
-                                                               optionally filtering by a topic. subscriptions.js create <topicName> <subscriptionName>       Creates a new subscription. subscriptions.js create-flow <topicName> <subscriptionName>  Creates a new subscription with flow-control limits, which don't persist between subscriptions. subscriptions.js create-push <topicName> <subscriptionName>  Creates a new push subscription. subscriptions.js delete <subscriptionName>                   Deletes a subscription. subscriptions.js get <subscriptionName>                      Gets the metadata for a subscription. subscriptions.js listen-messages <subscriptionName>          Listens to messages for a subscription. subscriptions.js listen-errors <subscriptionName>            Listens to messages and errors for a subscription. subscriptions.js get-policy <subscriptionName>               Gets the IAM policy for a subscription. subscriptions.js set-policy <subscriptionName>               Sets the IAM policy for a subscription. subscriptions.js test-permissions <subscriptionName>         Tests the permissions for a subscription.
+  subscriptions.js delete <subscriptionName>                    Deletes a subscription. subscriptions.js get <subscriptionName>                       Gets the metadata for a subscription. subscriptions.js listen-messages <subscriptionName>           Listens to messages for a subscription. subscriptions.js listen-errors <subscriptionName>             Listens to messages and errors for a subscription. subscriptions.js get-policy <subscriptionName>                Gets the IAM policy for a subscription. subscriptions.js set-policy <subscriptionName>                Sets the IAM policy for a subscription. subscriptions.js test-permissions <subscriptionName>          Tests the permissions for a subscription.

 Options:
   --version  Show version number                                                                               [boolean]